6 Biggest Misconceptions About Removable Insulation

 Most insulation blankets are held together with wire.

 Again, this is an old truth that is now false.
-When insulation blankets were held together with wire, the maintenance people consistently ruined them: they would come in to inspect a pipe, clip the wire apart, and the blanket would be broken.
-However, newer insulation blankets are help together with Velcro – a material that the maintenance people rarely snip with their cutters!
+When insulation blankets were held together with wire, maintenance teams consistently ruined them.
+They would come in to inspect a pipe, clip the wire apart, and the blanket would be broken.
+However, newer insulation blankets are held together with straps and d-rings along with temperature safe Velcro – a material that the maintenance people rarely snip with their cutters!

 Removable insulation is bad for the environment.

 It’s hard to believe, but some people actually believe this.
 This is a backward misconception.
 It is conventional insulation that is bad for the environment.
-In fact, it is traditional insulation that is bad for the environment, because every time a pipe needs to be inspected, the conventional insulation is ripped off, and is useless.
+In fact, it is traditional insulation that is bad for the environment, because every time a pipe needs to be inspected, the conventional insulation is ripped off, and becomes useless.
 Removable insulation, on the other hand, may be used over and over again.
+Perhaps a more applicable term for removable insulation is "Serviceable Insulation" or "Re-useable Insulation".

 Removable insulation will irritate your skin and make you itch (the way that fiberglass does.)

 Conventional insulation has a lot of fiberglass, and when it gets ripped off, the fiberglass flies everywhere.
-But the new removable insulation has coverings on both the inside and outside; you don’t have the ability to even touch the fiberglass (so you can put that bottle of calamine lotion away).
+But newer removable insulation, including Thermaxx Jackets, has coverings on both the inside and outside; you don’t have the ability to even touch the fiberglass (so you can put that bottle of calamine lotion away).

 - removable insulation